Infraspinatus muscle

 Definition

-The infraspinatus muscle occupies the infraspinous fossa, and crosses the lateral part of shoulder joint ot the roughened area of the greater tubercle of humerus.
+The infraspinatus muscle occupies the infraspinous fossa, and crosses the lateral part of shoulder joint on the roughened area of the greater tubercle of humerus.
 It acts as a lateral collateral ligament of the shoulder joint.

 Origin: Infraspinous fossa, scapular spine and the caudal border of the scapula.